 Statistical Capabilities

 Many online scientific calculators come equipped with statistical functions.
-You can often input data sets and quickly calculate mean, median, mode, standard deviation, and variance.
-This is incredibly useful for data analysis in science, economics, and social studies, allowing you to derive meaningful insights without manual, error-prone calculations.
+Users can often input data sets and quickly calculate mean, median, mode, standard deviation, and variance.
+This is incredibly useful for data analysis in science, economics, and social studies, allowing users to derive meaningful insights without manual, error-prone calculations.

 Complex Numbers and Matrices